MichelNivard/OverICA/README.md

 ## A fuller stept by step derivation (which helped me greatly!)

-let's go through the derivation step by step to understand how we get to the second derivative of the cumulant generating function $ K''(t) $.
+let's go through the derivation step by step to understand how we get to the second derivative of the cumulant generating function $K''(t)$.
 We want to show:

 $$
 K''(t) = \frac{d^2}{dt^2} K(t) = \mathbb{E}_t[X^2] - (\mathbb{E}_t[X])^2